Mateen-Ahmad/Email-Call-and-Messaging-App/README.md

 # Email, Call and Messaging App
+Android App based on Java that can send Emails, Messages and make calls

 ## Requirements
 You will need a gmail account to send an email from it.